-- b.
-Definition and alignment of the local to district municipalities Vision, Mission and Values. - c.
-Definition of the Key Strategic Thrusts - d.
-Development and Alignment of strategies into Five (5) Year IDP 2019-2024 and the Vision - e.
+- a.
+Definition and alignment of the local to district municipalities Vision, Mission and Values. - b.
+Definition of the Key Strategic Thrusts - c.
+Development and Alignment of strategies into Five (5) Year IDP 2019-2024 and the Vision - d.
 Common Ground on strategic Priorities